veepionyc/veepionyc.github.io/_posts/2016-11-09-documentation.md

 A VEEP is a metadata object defining the transition from an image or video in a social feed to an e-commerce experience or a URL.

-The SDK can be []downloaded from our Github repository](github.com/veepionyc/VPKitDemo](http://www.github.com/veepionyc/VPKitDemo)
+The SDK can be [downloaded from our Github repository](github.com/veepionyc/VPKitDemo](http://www.github.com/veepionyc/VPKitDemo)

 ## A little more about the SDK